-India became the world’s sixth largest economy recently.
-However, its economic outlook forecast was marginally reduced.
+India became the world’s sixth-largest economy recently.
+However, its economic outlook forecast was marginally reduce.
 In its continued effort to improve ease of doing business, India announced results of States and Union Territories’ performance in Ease of Doing Rankings.
 India also became home to the world’s largest mobile factory.
 The Government appointed committee released the draft personal data protection framework.

 Ease of Doing Business Internal Rankings.